diauweb/blogure/README.md

 # Blogure

-Blogure is a open-source blogging system written in Clojure.
+Blogure is an open-source blogging system written in Clojure.
 It is designed for out-of-box experience.
 It has no database needed, and can be compiled into a single file.

 Run it, with no configure but just Java Runtime Enviornment and love :)